ItzyBitzySpider/itzme/README.md

 (This project is developed as part of GovTech's Stack The Codes 2022 Hackathon)

 It'z Me is a permissioned blockchain used to store digital identities.
-The concept of It'z Me is developed with the intention to integrate together with Singapore's existing National Digital Identity , [Singpass](https://www.singpass.gov.sg/main/singpass-our-ndi).
-As it stands, Singpass is a centralised ID provider.
+The concept of It'z Me is developed with the intention to integrate together with Singapore's existing National Digital Identity, [Singpass](https://www.singpass.gov.sg/main/singpass-our-ndi).
+As it stands, Singpass is a centralized ID provider.
 In the event that it is made unavailable and rendered non-recoverable, it will no longer be able to perform trust attestation or authentication of users and devices.

-The solution is to adopt a decentralised model of doing trust attestation using a blockchain.
-However, we recognise that there are many benefits of having a central authority.
+The solution is to adopt a decentralized model of doing trust attestation using a blockchain.
+However, we recognize that there are many benefits of having a central authority.
 The It'z Me permissioned blockchain aims to preserve the benefits of both methods.

 ## Repository Structure